MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/azure_setup.md

 Before creating and managing Windows Server Containers in Azure you will need to deploy a Windows Server 2016 Technical Preview image which has been pre-configured with the Windows Server Containers feature.
 This guide will walk you through this process.

+> Microsoft Azure does not support Hyper-V containers.
+To complete Hyper-V Container exercises, you need an on-prem container host.

 ## Start Using Azure Portal
 If you have an Azure account, skip straight to [Create a Container Host VM](#CreateacontainerhostVM).